Healthdirect Free Australian health advice you can count on.

 Blood glucose tests are usually used to check for or monitor diabetes.

-Your doctor may recommend this test if you:
+Your doctor may suggest this blood test if you:

 • are at risk of developing diabetes